The Importance of Cross Training

 Cross-training allows us to rest parts of our body we have been focusing on which promotes healing.
-Other possible benefits of cross-training include improving overall body strength, gaining flexibility and building aerobic endurance.
+Other possible benefits of cross-training include improving overall body strength, gaining flexibility, and building aerobic endurance.
 I liken cross-training to playing a fun game with our bodies.
-It makes us stronger and able to handles various unpredictable challenges in our lives.
+It makes us stronger and able to handle various unpredictable challenges in our lives.

 Michele S Jang, PT is a physical therapist who likes to look outside the box.
 A physical therapist for almost 23 years, she has extensive training in manual therapy or the use of hands to help rehabilitate the body.
 She has taught in the United States and abroad.
-A team of therapists at her clinic, Spirit Winds, offers an array of expertise on exercise, fall prevention, body mechanics and proper breathing technique to increase awareness and healing.
-Spirit Winds offers Free Consults on Tuesday afternoons.
+A team of therapists at her clinic, Spirit Winds, offers an array of expertise on exercise, fall prevention, body mechanics, and proper breathing technique to increase awareness and healing.
 Call 805 543-5100 or firstname.lastname@example.org.